agrc/supervisor/README.md

 supervisor borrows a lot of language from logging, but it is not meant to replace logging.
 It provides a way to send messages via multiple handlers with a single message format and method call.
 Depending on the handler, these messages can have attachments, which is an excellent way to to include a log file that's been written to disk.

-supervisor's error handler catches all errors that your code doesn't handle.
+supervisor's error handler will catch all errors that your code doesn't handle.
 If you pass a logger when instantiating your Supervisor object, they get logged at level `ERROR` in addition to the default of sending them to all the registered supervisor handlers.
 This allows you to record the errors on disk or in cloud logging.

 ## Development Environment